 Remembering Mothers Daily

 Each year, we choose a day to “officially” honor #MothersDay.
-We don’t often remember those who didn’t have the opportunity to become mothers because some in this nation continues to prioritize race, violence & lies, over the humanity of equity, the power of peace & the gospel of truth.
+We don’t often remember those who didn’t have the opportunity to become mothers (or fathers) because some in this nation continues to prioritize guns, race, violence & lies, over the humanity of equity, the power of peace & the gospel of truth.

 We must recognize the children, too.
 Because, children define motherhood.
 Many are having a surreal Mother’s Day, this year because of COVID19’s wrath.
 Visits and brunches and hugs aren’t possible, for now.
 It’s, hopefully, a temporary situation.

 Congresswoman Lucy McBath (GA-6th) endured months of prenatal work, fears & hopes to birth the life of another — a son, named Jordan Davis.
 A child she fed & instructed & nurtured & guided in life.
 She had those moments with Jordan, stolen some years ago, when a racist with a gun killed him.
 A human work of art, that she and God created, was stolen from her, his father and the world.

 Congresswoman McBath was compelled to wrap her virtual arms around a stranger — until now — Wanda Cooper-Jones.
 Like so many other mothers, they share a grief caused by the confluence of two American epidemics — racism and gun violence.
 She wrote a special message here.